dumpsterfirevip/Beacon8r/README.md

 I tried to note in each file where I borrowed/adapted code from.
 I'll take the blame for the python code though.

-# How much does it way?
+# How much does it weigh?
 Too much.